Swiss luxury watchmakers learn to love the pre-owned market

-Initially seen as cannibalising sales of new watches, the pre-owned market has become the best place to assess the value of a watch over time and provide liquidity to watch owners who want to trade in their watch for a new one.
+Initially seen as cannibalising sales of new watches, the market for previously owned or “pre-owned” watches has become the best place to assess the value of a watch over time and provide liquidity to watch owners who want to trade in their watch for a new one.

 Watchfinder has just launched a home collection service to make transactions easier during the pandemic.

-Justin Reis, chief executive of pre-owned platform WatchBox, said the size of the pre-owned watch market was estimated at $16 billion and WatchBox’s business was growing about 25% per year, including last year, when sales of new watches took a severe hit.
+Justin Reis, chief executive of pre-owned platform WatchBox www.thewatchbox.com/ch/en, said the size of the pre-owned watch market was estimated at $16 billion and WatchBox's business was growing about 25% per year, including last year, when sales of new watches took a severe hit.

 “We’ve seen so much in terms of new tailwinds pushing this sector.
 There’s been a cultural change where people are more emphatic about collectibles,” Reis told Reuters.